bestcolour/site/_posts/2024-07-29-SchoolLearningManagementSystem-ProjectPost.markdown

 <br>
 This project is a Learning Management System (LMS) application, developed using Python Django, aiming to be a comprehensive platform designed to facilitate efficient and effective online education.
 It was done in year 1 trimester 3 of my university period and was structured around five key modules: assessment management, content management, communications, payment, and user management.

 <br>
 <br>

 ## Features
 ----
 <br>
-- Database Management (MySQL)
+- Assessment Management
-- Data Cleaning
+- Content Management
-- Machine Learning (ML)
+- Communications
+- Payment (Stripe)
+- User Management
+- Database Management (MongoDB and Azure MySQL)
+- Deployment (Azure Web App)

 <br>